Alan Reid (politician): East Dunbartonshire Council

 For the 2022 Scottish local elections, Reid was announced as a candidate for Bearsden North in East Dunbartonshire.
-On 6 May 2022, he was elected alongside Calum Smith of the SNP and independent candidate Duncan Cumming.
+On 6 May 2022, he was elected in this 3-member ward alongside Calum Smith of the SNP and independent candidate Duncan Cumming.
+He finished fourth on the first round of voting with 12.42% of the vote (which was a fall in the vote share of 17.97% achieved by the previous Liberal Democrat candidate Rosie O'Neill, who was elected as a councillor for the ward at the 2016 Scottish Local Government Elections) and he was elected at the sixth stage of the voting process.